bluejurand/Transfers_ekstraklasa_webscraping_tableau/README.md

 	pip install bs4

 __Running code__
 Everything is executed from file main.py.
-Go to directory where code is downoladed and run a command:
+Go to directory where code is downoladed"\source_code\" and run a command:

 	py main.py

+Links to transfermarkt web pages and corresponding to them league names are in files in folder "..\input_files\".
+Resulting csv files for every league and one combining all data together are saved in folder "..\output_files\".

 ## Code examples